Portfolio overview

 • contributing to stronger and more resilient individuals, children, families and communities by providing targeted supports;

-• improving housing affordability, supporting social housing for individuals and preventing and addressing homelessness by providing targeted supports.
+• improving housing affordability, supporting social housing for individuals and preventing and addressing homelessness by providing targeted support.

-Further information on the department’s responsibilities can be obtained from the department's website.
+Further information is available from the department’s website.

-In addition to DSS, the portfolio includes Services Australia, Australian Hearing Services, the National Disability Insurance Agency (NDIA), Australian Institute of Family Studies and the NDIS Quality and Safeguards Commission.
+In addition to DSS, the portfolio includes Services Australia, Australian Hearing Services, the National Disability Insurance Agency (NDIA), the Australian Institute of Family Studies, the NDIS Quality and Safeguards Commission, and the Domestic, Family and Sexual Violence Commission.
 The entities within the Social Services portfolio administer services and programs with other government entities, non-government organisations, program participants and other stakeholders.
-Audit considerations for the portfolio entities Services Australia and NDIA are discussed in separate overviews.
+Audit considerations for the portfolio entities Services Australia and the NDIA are discussed in separate overviews.

-The level of budgeted departmentaland administered expenses, and the average staffing level for entities in the GGS within this portfolio, are shown in Figure 1.
-DSS represents the largest proportion of the portfolio’s expenses, and administered expenses are the most material component, representing just under 100 per cent of the portfolio’s expenses.
+The level of budgeted departmental and administered expenses, and the average staffing level for entities in the GGS within this portfolio are shown in Figure 1.
+DSS represents the largest proportion of the portfolio’s expenses, and administered expenses are the most material component, representing just under 100 per cent of the portfolio expenses.

 Figure 1: Social Services portfolio — total expenses and average staffing level by entity